-For example, deployers can dynamically choose, at runtime, the destinations (e.g., the Kafka topics or RabbitMQ exchanges) to which channels connect.
+For example, deployers can dynamically choose, at runtime, the destinations (such as the Kafka topics or RabbitMQ exchanges) to which channels connect.

 Such configuration can be provided through external configuration properties and in any form supported by Spring Boot (including application arguments, environment variables, and

-In the sink example from the Chapter 24, Introducing Spring Cloud Stream section, setting the application property
+In the sink example from the Chapter 25, Introducing Spring Cloud Stream section, setting the

 raw-sensor-data RabbitMQ exchange.